abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

       2. they improve locally this solution;

-      3. they finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution.
+      3. they finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution(s).

     ..  [#meta_explanation] If the (subtle) difference between *meta*-heuristics and heuristics